 I should have stuck to the trail, having already broken a steadfast rule of bushwalking: don’t venture into the forest alone.
 Bending it a little wasn’t breaking it really, as I planned to rejoin the trail once I rounded the hill.
 Besides, it felt good exerting myself a little, giving my legs a workout.
 So far, the muscles hadn’t protested, a testament to long daily walks and running.

 I paused, slipped off the rucksack and rested it against the trunk of a white gum.
 Pulling out a green army water bottle, I drank deeply of the warm water, feeling its energy suffuse through me.
 On a day like this, it felt good to be alive.
 Thinking about nothing in particular, I allowed my mind to drift as my eyes roamed through the silent forest.

 A shadow swept over me and I looked up.
 Tall trees hid most of the sky, but the canopy could not hide the shapes of dark clouds creeping in from the west.
 The leaves whispered as a cool breeze stirred the high branches.
-Frowning, I hoped the weather wouldn’t break, spoiling what had so far been a great day.
+I frowned, hoping the weather wouldn’t break to spoil what had so far been a great day.
 I didn’t get too many opportunities to go hiking and resented nature’s attempt to sabotage my outing.
 Looking at the clouds, I decided to push toward my turnaround point, which according to my forestry map was only about a kilometer or so away.